Thinking Matters courses are meant to develop your ability to ask questions and articulate problems in ways that are as unique as each of you.

 - Lectures, ranging from 40 to 90 students, are taught by Stanford faculty from a range of humanities, art, science, and social science fields as well as the Schools of Law, Earth Sciences, and Medicine.
 Students are given the opportunity to engage with professors, ask questions and be exposed to new subjects and new forms of inquiry.

-- Small discussion sections are led by fellows who have been chosen in a highly competitve national search.
+- Small discussion sections are led by post-doctoral fellows who have been chosen in a highly competitive national search.
 Students learn to think through a problem collectively, and debate ideas with other highly-motivated Stanford students.

 - Tutorials with fellows offer personalized attention to students individually and in small groups.
 This allows students to receive in-depth feedback on their assignments and projects as well as develop the habits of mind that lead to independent and original thinking.